medz/spry/docs/adapters/io.md

 ---

-In order to start Spry apps in `dart:io` HTTP server, use `toIOHandler` adapter to convert h3 app into a dart HTTP server request listener.
+In order to start Spry apps in `dart:io` HTTP server, use `toIOHandler` adapter to convert Spry app into a dart HTTP server request listener.

 ## Usage